 The chapters in this book represent separate case studies regarding the use of romance strategies and tales of love and arms more generally in the imperialist myth-making of early modern England against the threat of imperial Spain, particularly those works first used by Spanish authors to justify Spain’s own designs for transatlantic conquest.
-With interwoven readings of Edmund Spenser, William Shakespeare, John Dryden, Ben Jonson, and Peter Heylyn, this book shows how the English colonial mindset developed through a concerted conversation with the reality of Spain’s presence in the colonial world, particularly in the politically contentious sites of México, Perú, Guiana, California, and Australia, producing emergent discourses of English nationalism and proto-imperialism as contextually contingent responses to the so-considered Spanish problem.
-By uncovering long-neglected Spanish romantic influences on canonical English works, this book also tracks for the first time the unique social, political, and cultural circumstances of English fanaticism with Spanish romance that primed the success of Don Quixote of la Mancha in England.
+With interwoven readings of the Spanish-inspired works of William Shakespeare, Edmund Spenser, John Dryden, Ben Jonson, and Peter Heylyn, this book shows how English poets, dramatists, and writers romanticized the global colonial world (México, Perú, Guiana, California, and Australia), eroticizing masculine wanderlust, and producing emergent discourses of English nationalism and imperialism in response to contemporary Anglo-Spanish conflicts, global traffic, trade and piracy.
+As a study of fanatical English readers of romance, this book also tracks the cultural and political circumstances that primed the success of Miguel de Cervantes’s Don Quixote of la Mancha in England.

 Image credit: Woodcut map and plan of Tenochtitlán, in Praeclara de Nova maris Oceani Hyspania Narratio (Nuremberg, F. Peypus, 1524).
 Courtesy of Edward E. Ayer Collection, The Newberry Library

 Spanish Romance in the Battle for Global Supremacy: